dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/app-android-settings-configuration.md

 ### Specific Settings

 To add a specific setting:
- - Click on *Add a Data set specific setting*, you will find a dialog with a list of data sets,
+ - Click on *Add a Data set specific setting*, the will find a dialog with a list of data sets,
  - Click on a data set and this field will be autocompleted with the default value based on the dataset period type.

 ![](resources/images/dataset-specific-dialog.png)